 Steve successfully represented several municipalities at Ontario Municipal Board hearings arising from appeals of zoning by-laws relating to wind energy projects, including what was at that time the largest project of its type in Ontario’s history.
 In approaching such matters, he appreciates the need to achieve a favourable legal outcome while respecting the broader public role of his municipal clients.

-Steve has recently been named to the 2014 edition of Best Lawyers in Canada for Municipal Law.
+Steve was named to the 2014 and 2015 editions of Best Lawyers in Canada for Municipal Law.

 In his leisure time, Steve enjoys a variety of activities including skiing, cycling, golf, windsurfing and soccer.